In This Section:

 The Academic Calendar is a Faculty of Arts & Science document that houses the most current information on the degrees, programs, and courses offered, as well as rules and regulations.
 The Academic Calendar is published once a year in early to mid-May, with updates from then on only for corrections.

-Much of the information in the Calendar will be seen in other places: for example, course descriptions can also be found on the Faculty Timetable, and a breakdown of completion of programs of study – and the degree – can be found on Degree Explorer.
+Much of the information in the Calendar will be seen in other places.
+For example, course descriptions can also be found on the Timetable Builder, and a breakdown of completion of programs of study – and the degree – can be found on Degree Explorer.

 Throughout the sections of the Calendar that deal with rules and concepts, definitions will be offered to clarify what specific terms mean in the context of study here at the Faculty of Arts & Science.